 Her life changes forever when she falls in love with Jean Claude Le Marche.
 He is the handsome son of the community's white doctor, a charismatic young man who promises to love her until death.

 All hell breaks loose when Shantaye's family and the community folk realize the pair are in love.
-To save Shantaye from making what he believes to be a grave mistake, Edson sends her to war ravaged England, still reeling World War II.
+To save Shantaye from making what he believes to be a grave mistake, Edson sends her to war ravaged England, still reeling after World War II.